 However, the rear of the device has a huge hole in its shell, absolutely right where the Lumia 920’s camera is.

 Separate pictures also depict two dots located at the lower end of the device.
 These dots are nearly identical to the dots that exist on Lumia 925, which needs external shells in order to support Nokia’s wireless charging accessories.
 It’s possible that adding a larger PureView sensor – which is expected to boast possible shooting modes of up to 38 megapixels, simply left no space for the components needed to enable wireless charging on Nokia Lumia EOS out of the box.
 Despite the larger camera lens, the device seems to only be slightly thicker than the Lumia 920.

 In another shot, the device’s round lens housing can be seen right next to the back of the device.
 In addition to having a rounded out area for what has to be the Nokia EOS’ camera lens, a small rectangular whole can also be see just to the left.
 That whole seems to perfectly fit the Xenon Flash design from the Nokia Lumia 928 that just went on sale in the United States on Verizon’s wireless network.

 Xenon flash allows for even better pictures in taken in low-light than the LED lamp that the Lumia’s that proceeded it used.

-Read: rumors surfaced that AT&T was already be testing out the Lumia EOS for use on its wireless network.
+Just this week rumors surfaced that AT&T was already be testing out the Lumia EOS for use on its wireless network.
 Rumors have also indicated that users can expect Nokia to announce the Lumia EOS at an event sometime this July.